irontec/ivozprovider/doc/sphinx/pbx_features/external_filters.rst

         no locution** for that day.

     Holiday forward type
-        After playing the above locution (if configured), call can be forwaded to a voicemail, external number or internal extension.
+        After playing the above locution (if configured), call can be forwarded to a voicemail, external number or internal extension.
 For example, the filter of the image will redirect calls during holidays to the external number 676 676 676.